-.
+21 fissures have opened and unleashed hazardous fumes and flowing lava that cannot be stopped.
+So far, more than 40 structures have been destroyed, including at least 26 homes.
 As many as 1,700 residents of Leilani Estates and Lanipuna Gardens have been ordered to evacuate their neighborhoods, where 12 of these fissures have opened.
-The evacuees do not know when they would be able to return home, or even if they will be able to recognize neighborhoods now transformed by lava
+The evacuees do not know when they will be able to return home, or even if they will be able to recognize neighborhoods now transformed by lava.